ACROSS THE ALPS

 The Army of Italy • 1796-98

 In a move to bolster morale and foster unit pride, Bonaparte introduced an innovation: the addition of battle honors to the obverse of the colors of the demi-brigades.
-These were designated and granted by the commanding general himself, some being applied before the distribution of the new flags in 1797, others being added later.
+These were designated and granted by the commanding general himself, some being applied during the 1796-97 distribution of ther new colors, others being added later.
 Usually they were inscribed above and below the central panel, though in the case of demi-brigades with a large number of battle honors they appeared to the panel's left and right as well.
 Additional battle honors were added later and they did not necessarily appear on the colors in chronological order.
 Those demi-brigades that later formed part of the Army of the Orient in Egypt received still more battle honors, usually applied to the white panels on the reverse, as shown for the second-issue color of the 1st Battalion, 9th Demi-Brigade.

 COLORS OF THE FIRST ISSUE